hznkyh/student-quiz-system/README.md

 ## Running the Test Manager (TM)
 The test manager is written entirely in Python.

 To run the test manager, the user must have Python3.5 or later installed on their machine (functionality is not guaranteed with earlier versions).
 Users may run the TM using the command `python3 TM.py`.
-This will promt the user to enter the IP address of the question bank which can be copied from the initial output from the QB.
+This will prompt the user to enter the IP address of the question bank which can be copied from the initial output from the QB.

 ```
 Enter IP address: